sigdotcom/mstacm.org/apps/admin-web/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The entire page requires the GraphQL API to be running.
+Certain features like event management requires the GraphQL API to be running.
 Please view the [API Installation Instructions](../../api/README.md) for more information.

 In the project directory, you can run: